Baby's growth spurt: we explain!

-The first months and years of babies are punctuated by growth peaks.
+The first months and years of a baby's life are punctuated by growth peaks.
 But what is a growth spurt?
 How do they manifest themselves?
 We explain in this article.

-What is a growth spurt?
+What is a growth peak?

 At what age do growth peaks occur?

-The growth peak around three weeks
+Peak growth around three weeks

-Growth peaks in the baby (3 months/6 months)
+Growth peaks in babies (3 months/6 months)

 What are the symptoms of a growth spurt?

 There are several signs that your baby is going through a growth spurt.

 - Your child asks for food more often This can be seen in crying, restlessness, etc. Your child's appetite is increasing, but the rhythm of milk production takes longer to adapt to demand if you're breastfeeding, so he won't be satiated and will demand more often;

 - Your baby's mood changes Your baby's grumpiness may be a sign of a growth spurt.
 If your baby's behavior changes, reassure him by increasing contact with his mother;